-BIO121 Principles of General Biology I (F)
+BIO 121 Principles of General Biology I (F)

 This course explores aspects of biochemistry, cell structure and function, and the role of enzymes.
 The processes of cell division, DNA replication, transcription and translation as well as patterns of inheritance and aspects of genetic engineering are also examined.
 The laboratory portion of the course provides students with practical experience in the topics covered.
-Students can take this course as part of their preparation towards taking the CAPE Biology Unit 1 examination.
-(Pre-requisite: CSEC General or GCE Biology grades I-II)
+Students can take this course as part of their preparation for the CAPE Biology Unit 1 examination.
+(Prerequisite: CSEC General Biology, minimum grade II or equivalent)